tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 generators into two types: passive and active.

 A passive code generator being one that saves on typing.
-It is run once, the result is placed into version control and then it is built upon by hand.
+It is run once, the result is placed into version control and then the code is built upon by hand.

-Whereas an active code generator is used to produce complete code by converting a source of meta-data into the language of interest.
-Active code generators are run frequently as the resulting code is reproducible it is also disposable and does not need to be tracked in version control.
+Whereas an active code generator is used to produce complete code by converting a source of meta-data into language(s) of interest.
+Active code generators are run frequently and as the resulting code is reproducible it is also disposable, hence it does not need to be tracked in version control.

 In this post I will show you how you can use a passive code generator to create a basic layout for a Python package.